bgbrooks2017/SMTP-Email/README.md

 # SMTP-Email
-An SMTP email server and client created in Python.
+A SMTP email server and client created in Python.
 Run both programs in a terminal.

 example server run: 'Python ServerEC.py 'Server-port-number''